 Wilbur Potter's Newhall location was a building

 he erected in 1931 at Railroad Avenue and 12th Street.
+To our knowledge, Malcolm Potter never lived or worked in the SCV.
 The building later became Newhall Lumber Company

 and still stands (2019).
 Malcolm Potter lived in San Fernando and worked at the Pacomia store when he registered for the draft in February 1942.